PreyasiShah18/Secure-Cloud-Vault/README.md

 ### IAM Permissioning

 1. **IAM Policies Definition:** I defined IAM policies to restrict access to the S3 bucket based on user roles, ensuring secure data handling.
-2. **IAM Roles for Users:** I created IAM roles for different user types, such as administrators and regular users, and assigned appropriate policies to each role to maintain access control.
+2. **IAM Roles for Users:** I created IAM roles for different user types, such as administrators and regular users.
+For administrators, I devised JSON policies granting full access to S3 resources, while for regular users, I implemented policies ensuring read-only access.
+These measures upheld stringent access control, fostering secure data management practices within the system.
 3. **Secure Access Assurance:** I ensured that only authenticated users with the correct permissions could perform actions like uploading/downloading files to/from the S3 bucket, enhancing system security.

 ### IAM Roles and Policies Documentation